Lavn123/AI-Chatbot/README.md

    - Users can interact with Maya to customize the assistant’s responses and actions.
    - The assistant is designed to handle multiple commands in a single session, providing continuous interaction.

+This script listens continuously for voice commands using the microphone.
+When the phrase "wake up" is detected, it launches the `maya.py` script located on the desktop.
+If the phrase is not detected, it prints "Nothing........" and continues listening.

 Maya is a voice-activated assistant capable of performing a range of tasks, primarily focusing on communication via WhatsApp in this implementation.
 It leverages Python libraries for speech recognition and text-to-speech conversion, providing an interactive and hands-free experience for the user.